Did you know that rejection actually hurts, as in physical pain?

 But, what if they also lack the expertise or experience you need?

-So, when in doubt, you should ask someone who may have the skills you need, like a senior coworker or a mentor.
+When in doubt, ask the person most likely to have the skills you need, such as a senior coworker or a mentor.

-Even if they can’t help you, for whatever reason, they should still be able to point you in the right direction.
+Even if they can’t help you, they’ll probably point you in the right direction.

-Now that you’ve found the right person for the task, all you have to do is ask.
+Now that you’ve found the right person for the task, all that’s left to do is — ask.
 Easy enough, right?

-If you want to improve your chances of getting a positive response, you should:
+If you want to improve your chances of getting a positive response, you can:

-- Be careful not to sound too demanding — If you don’t provide enough context in your request for help, it might seem like you think the other person is obliged to help you.
+- Try not to sound too demanding — Provide sufficient context so it doesn’t come across as if you think they’re obliged to help you.

-- Be kind and humble — To ensure the other person empathizes with you, feel free to show your vulnerability.
+- Be kind and humble — Don’t be afraid to show your vulnerability.
 Admit that you’ve tried to do something but failed, and that’s why you need help.

-- Be respectful and show trust — You have to demonstrate a willingness to learn from the person you’ve addressed for help.
-Show that you trust and respect them.
+- Show trust and respect — Demonstrate your willingness to learn from the person you’ve asked for help.

-- Be considerate of timing — Make sure you don’t ask for help at the last minute.
-Check with the other person when it would be a good time to talk.
+- Mind the timing — Don’t ask for help at the last minute.
+Check with the other person if they’re available to talk.

-Let’s take a look at an example from the team communication app Pumble.
+Let’s look at an example in the team collaboration software Pumble.

 Jim, a content writer, is asking his mentor Sabrina for help with the text he’s working on.